 - Affidavit of ownership: Notarized statement from seller

-- Court-ordered title: Legal process establishing ownership
+- Court-ordered title: Courts give legal ownership

 See whether a bill of sale is enough to sell your car without the title.